junxit/us-congress-bills-110/bill.md

 - **(1)** in subsection (a)—
   - **(A)** by inserting “(1)” after “(a)”; and
   - **(B)** by adding after and below the end the following:
-    > - **(2)** In accordance with the standards set forth in paragraph (1) of this subsection and consistent with the good faith exception cited in subsection (b)(2), with respect to agricultural commodities enumerated in section 1a(4) and energy commodities, the Commission, within 60 days after the date of the enactment of this paragraph, shall by rule, regulation, or order establish limits on the amount of positions that may be held by any person with respect to contracts of sale for future delivery or with respect to options on such contracts or commodities traded on or subject to the rules of a contract market or derivatives transaction execution facility, or on an electronic trading facility as a significant price discovery contract.
+    > - **(2)** In accordance with the standards set forth in paragraph (1) of this subsection and consistent with the good faith exception cited in subsection (b)(2), with respect to agricultural commodities enumerated in section 1a(4) and energy commodities, the Commission, within 60 days after the date of the enactment of this paragraph, shall by rule, regulation, or order establish limits on the amount of positions, other than bona fide hedge positions, that may be held by any person with respect to contracts of sale for future delivery or with respect to options on such contracts or commodities traded on or subject to the rules of a contract market or derivatives transaction execution facility, or on an electronic trading facility as a significant price discovery contract.
     > - **(3)** In establishing the limits required in paragraph (2), the Commission shall set limits—
     >   - **(A)** on the number of positions that may be held by any person for the spot month, each other month, and the aggregate number of positions that may be held by any person for all months;
     >   - **(B)** to the maximum extent practicable, in its discretion—